Types of Computer Programming Languages

-- FORTRAN it stands for formula translation.
+- FORTRAN: It stands for "formula translation."
 It was developed in 1957 for IBM computers.
-It was the first earliest high level programming language used to introduce the concept of modular programming.
+It was the first high-level programming language used to introduce the concept of modular programming.
 It has been revised many times.
-Its commonly used version is FORTRAN 77
+Its commonly used version is FORTRAN 77.

-- COBOL - it stands for common business oriented language.
-It was developed in 1959. this high-level language
+- COBOL: It stands for "common business-oriented language."
+It was developed in 1959.
+This high-level language was specially developed

-was specially developed for business and commercial applications.
-It was suitable for handling large amount of data such as:
+for business and commercial applications.
+It was suitable for handling large amounts of data, such as:

-- To control inventory system and many other business applications
+- to control inventory systems and many other business applications

-- ADA - it is developed in 1980 and is named in the honour of Lady Augusta ADA.
+- ADA: It was created in 1980 and named after Lady Augusta ADA.
 She was the first computer programmer.
-The high level structure language Pascal was used as a model for the development of ADA language.
-This language is mainly used for defence purposes such as for controlling military weapons like missiles etc.
+The high-level structured language Pascal was used as a model for the development of the ADA language.
+This language is mainly used for defense purposes, such as controlling military weapons like missiles, etc.

-- C language - Dennis Ritchie and Brian Karnighan developed it in 1972 at Bell Laboratories.
-It is a high level language but it can also support assembly language codes (low level codes).
-It is because, C language is also referred to as middle level language.
+- C language: Dennis Ritchie and Brian Karnighan developed it in 1972 at Bell Laboratories.
+It is a high-level language, but it can also support assembly language codes (low-level codes).
+It is because C is also referred to as a middle-level language.
 The program written in C can be compiled and run on any type of computer.
-In other words programs written in C language are portable.
-C language is a structured programming language.
-The main feature of C language is that, it uses a large number of built-in functions to perform various tasks.
-The user can also creates its own functions.
+In other words, programs written in the C language are portable.
+The C language is a structured programming language.
+The main feature of the C programming language is that it uses a large number of built-in functions to perform various tasks.
+The user can also create its own functions.

-Non procedural programming languages are also known as fourth generation languages.
-In non procedural programming languages, the order of program instructions is not important.
-Ihe importance is given only to, what is to be done.
+Non-procedural programming languages are also known as fourth-generation languages.
+In non-procedural programming languages, the order of program instructions is not important.
+Its importance is given only to what is to be done.

-With a non procedural language, the user/programmer writes English like instructions to retrieve data from databases.
+With a non-procedural language, the user or programmer writes English-like instructions to retrieve data from databases.
 These languages are easier to use than procedural languages.
-These languages provide the user-friendly program development tools to write instructions.
-The programmers have not to spend much time for coding the program.
+These languages provide the user-friendly program development tools needed to write instructions.
+The programmers do not have to spend a lot of time coding it.

-- SQL - it stands for structured query language. it is very popular database access language and is specially used to access and to manipulate the data of databases.
-The word query represents that this language is used to make queries (or enquiries) to perform various operations on data of database.
-However, SQL can also be used to create tables, add data, delete data, update data of database tables etc.
+- SQL stands for "structured query language."
+It is a very popular database access language and is specially used to access and manipulate the data of databases.
+The word "query" indicates that this language is used to make queries (or inquiries) to perform various operations on data in a database.
+However, SQL can also be used to create tables, add data, delete data, update data in database tables, etc.

-- RPG - it stands for report program generator.
+- RPG stands for "report program generator."
 This language was introduced by IBM to generate business reports.
-Typically, RPG is used for application development on IBM midrange computers, such as AS/400.
+Typically, RPG is used for application development on IBM midrange computers, such as the AS/400.

 « Previous Tutorial Next Tutorial »